-The Audit Committee of the Board of Directors has appointed Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2009.
-Representatives of Ernst & Young LLP, which served as the Company's independent registered public accounting firm for the year ended December 31, 2008, are expected to be present at the annual meeting of shareholders, will have an opportunity to make a statement if they so desire, and will be available to respond to appropriate questions.
+The Company has not selected the independent auditors for the current fiscal year.
+The Audit Committee of the Board of Directors will make this selection later in the year Representatives of Ernst & Young LLP (E&Y), which served as the Company's independent registered public accounting firm for the year ended December 31, 2009, are expected to be present at the annual meeting of shareholders, will have an opportunity to make a statement if they so desire, and will be available to respond to appropriate questions.